 The name of the club shall be Westbourne RC.
 The object of the club shall be to develop, promote and encourage running, both socially and competitively (under UK Athletics rules).
 The club is a non-profit making organisation that maintains a small positive balance to help fund the purchase of club kit stock and unforeseen expenses.
-Any profit and losses will be transferred to the reserve.
-In the event the reserve exceeds £1,000 it will be used to reduce membership fees unless members agree at AGM to reduce the surplus otherwise.
+Any profit and losses will be transferred to the reserve In the event the reserve exceeds the greater of twice the previous year’s expenditure (excluding individual EA membership fees) or £1,000 it will be used to reduce membership fees unless members agree at AGM to reduce the surplus otherwise.

 The club shall be affiliated to UK Athletics and such other bodies as the committee decide.

 2 Club Kit

 Club kit will be a White Vest or T-shirt with Emerald Green Side panel and Bottle Green vertical stripe, with the club logo across the chest incorporating the words "Westbourne RC".

 Club kit should be worn by all competitors representing the club at every competitive event.